eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 an [SSH tunnel](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/) is a good choice.

 For a VPS/cloud setup, please take a look at notes on [cloud security](../Support/Cloud.md).
-You'll want to place ufw "in front of" Docker if you are using Grafana or a standalone eth1 (Ethereum PoW) client, and if your cloud provider does not offer firewall rules for the VPS.
+You'll want to place ufw "in front of" Docker if you are using Grafana or a standalone eth1 (Ethereum PoW) client without a reverse proxy, and if your cloud provider does not offer firewall rules for the VPS.

 Ports that I mention can be "Open to Internet" can be either forwarded